The 2023 application is now closed. The next cycle will open August 2023 with an October 2023 deadline

 An Opportunity for Career Development

-Since 2001, AFO has partnered with The Van Evera and Janet M. Bailey Fund of The Oregon Community Foundation in awarding the $25,000 annual Van Evera Bailey Fellowship to advance the professional development of experienced architects and related professionals and encourage greater contributions to their profession and community.
+Since 2001, AFO has partnered with The Van Evera and Janet M. Bailey Fund of The Oregon Community Foundation in awarding the $25,000 annual Van Evera Bailey Fellowship to advance the professional development of design and building professionals and encourage greater contributions to their profession and community.
 This Fellowship is an opportunity for professionals in the field to examine not only what they think, but how they think.

 Eligibility for the Fellowship is flexible.
-Favorable emphasis will be given to applicants who are licensed architects with practices based in Oregon and who are at a point of inflection in their career.
-A strong emphasis will be on experienced professionals in architecture and directly related fields.
+Favorable emphasis will be given to applicants based in Oregon who are at a point of inflection in their career.
 The intention of the Fellowship is to provide time for creativity, reflection and a pursuit of deeper understanding of ideas that will result in lasting value to the applicant, the profession and the greater community.

 The Fellowship is intended to promote dissemination and application of ideas.
-Support may be requested for stipends, travel, lodging, materials and other relevant needs.
-Projects must include follow-up activities such as seminars, written documentation, lectures, media presentations, tours or other means to share results with the professional community and general public.
+Support may be requested for stipends, travel, lodging, materials, and other relevant needs.
+Projects must include follow-up activities that in some way share the results of the Fellowship with the professional community and general public.
 Fellows will be asked to provide information to document their experience.
 At the end of the Fellowship, AFO and the Fellow will collaborate on a short presentation highlighting their work and findings.

 Applicants may apply jointly for a Van Evera Bailey Fellowship.
 For example, if an architect and an urban planner see potential for an innovative project that requires unusual research, they might apply jointly for stipends or support of travel and other expenses in order to examine relevant work in other communities, states, or countries; consult with professional peers and leading thinkers; formulate detailed plans; and produce articles or public education programs.